Translate page

 iCMLf Goldman Prizejohn goldman

 The iCMLf Goldman Prize complements the Rowley Prize as a clinical equivalent by recognising lifetime contributions to the management of patients with CML.
 This award has been created in memory of the late iCMLf chair, John Goldman, to honour his commitment to clinical excellence in treating CML.
 John Goldman was an outstanding scientist with a worldwide recognition and a leading figure in CML research.
 During his career of over 40 years he made major contribution to the understanding of the biology and the treatment of CML.
 He made seminal contributions to a variety of breakthroughs in CML research particularly in the field of stem cell transplantation, in the clinical development of new therapies and in the advancements of diagnostics.
 He was the first to demonstrate the presence of stem cells in the peripheral blood of CML patients and their potential role in autografting patients with CML.
 He also pioneered allogeneic stem cell transplant for CML in Europe.
 John Goldman played a distinctive and visionary role for the iCMLf as one of its co-founders and sitting chair at the time of his death.
-The Goldman Prize was awarded for the first time in 2014 to Professor Rüdiger Hehlmann, he was followed by Michele Bacarrani (2015), Professor Hagop Kantarjian (2016), Professor Tim Hughes (2017), Professor Jorge Cortes (2018), Professor François-Xavier Mahon (2019), Professor Jane Apperley (2020), Professor Giuseppe Saglio (2021), Professor Andreas Hochhaus (2022) and Professor François Guilhot (2023).
+The Goldman Prize was awarded for the first time in 2014 to Professor Rüdiger Hehlmann, he was followed by Michele Bacarrani (2015), Professor Hagop Kantarjian (2016), Professor Tim Hughes (2017), Professor Jorge Cortes (2018), Professor François-Xavier Mahon (2019), Professor Jane Apperley (2020), Professor Giuseppe Saglio (2021), Professor Andreas Hochhaus (2022), Professor François Guilhot (2023) and Professor Jeff Lipton (2024).

 iCMLf Prize